Letters From Swaziland

 At the kibbutz, however, life is very communal and comfortable.
 I live in a comfortable room with two other kibbutz volunteers – there are about 16 volunteers here.
 All members of the kibbutz eat in a common dinning hall where the food is good and plenty.
 Life within the kibbutz is quite easy.
 All aspects of life – laundry, child care, education, food etc. are taken care of by the kibbutz.

 Things like sweets, soap, shampoo, cigarettes, work clothes, even aerogrammes are distributed free and everyone gets an allowance of one Israeli Lira (27 cents) a day.
-For work, I work 8 hours a day in a plastic factory they have here.
-The work is very simple and light and the conditions of work are pleasant – lots of coffee, piped music, heaters etc. This kibbutz has the plastic factory, banana orchards, citrus fruit, dairy cows & laying hens, and fish ponds.
+For work, I work 8 hours a day in a plastic parts factory they have here.
+The work is very simple and light and the conditions of work are pleasant – lots of coffee, piped music, heaters etc. This kibbutz has the plastic parts factory, banana orchards, citrus fruit, dairy cows, laying hens, and fish ponds.
 The kibbutz idea seems quite good and would make an argument for a communistic way of life at the personal level.
 One has no worries here, but one also does not “get ahead” in the material sense.
 But is that important?

 I like it here, even with the manual labor.
 For peace and quiet I can go to the ruins by the shores and watch the sun set into the Mediterranean.

-Note the additions my address.
+Note the additions to my address.
 The last word “Hakarmel” refers to Mt.
 Carmel which is just behind us.
 Also about 10 miles to the south is Caesarea which you will remember from Biblical references.

 Kibbutz Nahsholim